baskargroup/mpfbench-tools/Training/README.md

 ## Usage
 - Use data_prep.py
 - Under ```experiments``` directory, we have a model specific directory.
 Within this second directry we have a config file called ```config.yaml```
-- Enter the following settings
+- Adjust the following settings as required:

 	- model: "cno"
 	- file_path_x: ''